You want smart political talk without the meltdowns?

 Los Angeles is in contention.

-The Rams, brand new, we're in first place.
+The Rams brand new in first place.

-They can't fill up uh the Coliseum halfway.
+They can't fill up the Coliseum halfway.

-Listen, I'm telling you if I was Roger Goodell, I would bring every player.
+Listen, I'm telling you, if I was Roger Goodell, I would bring every player.

-And I'd say, guys, this is the way it's gonna be.
+I'd have the biggest meeting, and I'd say, guys, this is the way it's going to be.

 Well, he makes too much money to resign.